SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 [/slide]

-[slide]
+[slide hideTitle]

 # Benefits and Drawbacks

 ## Benefits

-Now, we will talk a little bit about the benefits and drawbacks of using design patterns.

-Let's start first with the benefits:
+Let's start with the benefits design patterns deliver:

 Design patterns bring standardization to your projects.
 It also ensures, that your code follows good programming principles like **coupling** and **cohesion**.